|Elliott Sound Products||Spring Reverb Units|

 Figure 2 - Drive Transducer Details

 Above, you can see a close-up of the drive coil.
 All coils are colour coded to show their impedance.
-This info was not included in the table below, but is available from the Accutronics website.
+This info was not included in the Table 1, but it is included in Table 4 at the end of this article.
+It is also available from the Accutronics website.
 This can be helpful if the model number is missing or can't be read.

 Figure 3 - Pickup Transducer Detail

 Here's a close-up of the pickup coil.
 The basic design of these tanks dates from around 1960, and has changed very little in all the time since then.
 As a result, it is possible to replace even extremely old tanks if necessary, and a direct replacement is almost always available.
 The transducers of this tank are virtually identical to those in my 20-odd year old tank.

 Figure 3a - Pickup Transducer Magnet